ConstantinT/Lantern/README.md

 --proxy http://127.0.0.1:8080
 ```

-Tipp: Disabel HTTP2 support on your proxy.
+Tipp: Disable HTTP2 support on your proxy.
 The library I use does not support HTTP2 and I had problems with burp, if I didn't disables HTTP2.

 ### Help